-B) Comprehensive Safety Action Plan
+A) Comprehensive Safety Action Plan

-PL Funding: \$43,000 FTA Funding: \$0
+PL Funding: \$50,000 FTA Funding: \$0

-In FY23, the TJPDC applied for and was awarded a Safe Streets and Roads for All discretionary grant to develop a Comprehensive Safety Action Plan for all jurisdictions within the TJPDC region.
-To best leverage the funding for the grant, the TJPDC staff will provide additional support for the development of this safety action plan through both the Unified Planning Work Program and the Rural Work Program.
-The Comprehensive Safety Action Plan will develop a better understanding of crash risk factors throughout the regional transportation system, and identify strategies specific to improving safety outcomes taking a multi-faceted approach that includes infrastructure improvements, enforcement practices, information sharing, education.
+In FY23, the TJPDC applied for and was awarded a Safe Streets and Roads for All (SS4A) discretionary grant to develop a Comprehensive Safety Action Plan for all jurisdictions within the TJPDC region.
+To best leverage the funding for the grant, the TJPDC staff are providing additional support for the development of this safety action plan through both the Unified Planning Work Program and the Rural Work Program.
+The Comprehensive Safety Action Plan will develop a better understanding of crash risk factors throughout the regional transportation system and identify strategies specific to improving safety outcomes taking a multi-faceted approach that includes infrastructure improvements, enforcement practices, information sharing, education.

 The Comprehensive Safety Action Plan will consider the safety needs for all modes of transportation and will include significant public outreach as part of the scope, allowing strong emphasis on equity considerations in developing recommended priorities.
 This activity demonstrates compliance with the required Complete Streets planning activities found in IIJA/BIL § 11206.
-The completion of the Comprehensive Safety Action Plan is estimated to be completed FY25.

-- Analysis of regional crash data detailing the high injury networks and multi-modal system deficiencies to provide better understanding of factors that contribute to crashes developed in support with VDOT's Highway Safety Improvement Program; - The establishment of a stakeholder group to provide feedback on planning process and considerations; - Development of a public engagement strategy to conduct robust and comprehensive outreach throughout the region; - Development of final project scope and procurement of consultants to support the analysis of data and feedback and develop recommended strategies; - Prioritized strategies for each locality, as well as regional priorities; and - Template for ongoing monitoring and reporting of regional safety data.
+- Analysis of regional crash data detailing the high injury networks and multi-modal system deficiencies to provide better understanding of factors that contribute to crashes developed in support with VDOT's Highway Safety Improvement Program; - The coordination of a stakeholder group to provide feedback on planning process and considerations; - Implementation of a public engagement strategy to conduct robust and comprehensive outreach throughout the region; - Prioritized strategies for each locality, as well as regional priorities; - Support with project development and SS4A implementation applications for the City of Charlottesville and the County of Albemarle; and - Template for ongoing monitoring and reporting of regional safety data.